-We have learned that digital transformation is a complex, long-term process for creating digital innovation.
+We have learned that the digital transformation process is a complex, long-term endeavor to foster digital innovation.
 While technology is the cornerstone of digital transformation, there is a human component of change management that evolves along with your technology.

 A McKinsey & Company study found that while digital transformation change management initiatives grew over the last few years, successful change efforts declined.
 While there isn’t a cookie-cutter path for organizational change, McKinsey finds that there are tools and processes that help support the people guiding and impacted by digital transformation.
 They highlight regular feedback processes, personalized insights and directions, breaking traditional hierarchies, sharing progress, and building “empathy, community and shared purpose.”